alshedivat/al-folio/_pages/projects.md

 horizontal: false
 ---

 This is a selection of my projects.
-Additional projects are listed in <a href="/assets/pdf/2022-Kijas_CV.pdf/">my C.V.</a>
+Additional projects are listed in [my C.V.](assets/pdf/2022-Kijas_CV.pdf).

 <!-- pages/projects.md -->
 <div class="projects">